Insurance for takeaways

 The day-to-day running of a busy takeaway can present a lot of risks to your business, your staff, and your customers.
 It’s important to protect against these risks, as leaving your business exposed could result in costs if unexpected injury, damage or loss occurs.

-There are a number of different types of insurance that a takeaway owner may wish to purchase, but the ones that you select will depend on your business’s specific needs and circumstances.
+There are a number of different types of insurance that a takeaway owner may wish to purchase, but the ones that you select will depend on your business’s specific needs and circumstances, which is why it's important to compare takeaway insurance policies.
 Whether you specialise in pizza, Chinese or Indian cuisine, the following types of cover are ones that you may find beneficial in protecting your takeaway business:

 - Buildings insurance: